neyer/respect/README.md

 You *can* ask it, "Should I do business with / rent my house to / go on a trip with / talk politics with  this person?"

-You can also ask it, "Who are some peple who you think will like me?
+You can also ask it, "Who are some people who you think will like me?
 Who are you some people who you think won't like me?"

+You can also ask it, "I have a conflict with Bob.
+Who are some people who respect both Bob and myself, who might help resolve this dispute?"

 # Friends of Friends of Friends ...
 ## When your friends introduce someone they respect, you're more likely to respect them.